 Irrigation Systems Harm Sand Dunes

 It seems counter-intuitive, but watering the vegetation on your sand dunes is actually detrimental to the health and strength of the dune system.
 How is this possible?
-We’ve discussed how planting appropriate vegetation on your sand dunes is necessary to anchor the dune in place.
+The availability of moisture close to the surface of the sand will dissuade the native plants from growing deep roots in search of water.
+Irrigation also encourages invasive species to propagate over the sand dune.
+We frequently discuss how planting appropriate vegetation on your sand dunes is necessary to anchor the dune in place.
 Most plants that grow along the coast (both naturally-occurring and those that were installed) have adapted to thrive in tough environmental conditions.
-They are very hardy, but they do require some unique maintenance such as dethatching.
-Unlike lawns and gardens, dune vegetation does not need regular watering.
+They are very hardy, but they do require some unique maintenance such as dethatching (removal of dead plant material).
+However, unlike lawns and gardens, dune vegetation does not need regular watering.
 In fact, installing an irrigation system on your dunes will compromise the dune’s resiliency.
-Initially, the plants may appear lush and vibrant.
-However, the availability of moisture close to the surface of the sand will dissuade the native plants from growing deep roots in search of water.
-Irrigation also encourages invasive species to propagate over the sand dune.
-Over time, routine irrigation will kill the native vegetation thus increasing the rate at which your sand dunes erode.
+Initially, the plants may appear lush and vibrant; but, over time, routine irrigation will kill the native vegetation, increasing the rate at which your sand dunes erode.

 Deep Root Systems Build Powerful Dunes

 Plants that grow along the coast are resilient by nature.
 They thrive in an ecosystem characterized by harsh winds, periodic driving rain, and scorching sun.
 Not only do they enhance the sand dunes aesthetically, but they also fulfill a vital role in defending your property from coastal erosion.
 If you were to dissect a sand dune with healthy vegetation, you would find that the plants have laid down impressive web-like root systems to reach moisture located deep within the sand.
-Without regular irrigation, the plants’ roots will grow up to 15 feet in depth in search of deep water.
-These roots weave their way down through the sand thus creating a natural net that anchors the dune in the event of a storm.
+Without regular irrigation, the plants’ roots will grow upwards of 30ft in search of deep water.
+These roots weave their way down through the sand, creating a natural net that anchors the dune in the event of a storm.
 However, with the provision of a regular source of water at the surface, the plants lose the incentive to put down deep, vertical roots in favor of concentrating their root growth horizontally along the surface.
 This shallow root system creates a cascade effect where the sand dunes (no longer anchored by deep, complex root systems) suffer tremendous sand loss at the slightest storm.